-On October 17, 2019, we entered into a 15-year bancassurance partnership with Tien Phong Commercial Bank ("TPBank").
-TPBank is fast growing with a strong Client focus, and is a digital leader in Vietnam.
-The new partnership aligns with our strategic priority to be a leader in Asia through distribution excellence.
-The agreement includes an initial payment of approximately \$107, which was funded with internal resources.
-The initial payment is capitalized as an intangible asset and will be amortized over 15 years based on a units-of-production method.
+On November 18, 2020, we entered into a 15-year exclusive bancassurance partnership with Asia Commercial Joint Stock Bank ("ACB") effective January 1, 2021.
+The partnership significantly expands our distribution capabilities in Asia.
+An initial payment of \$471 was made in January 2021, based on the contractual terms of the agreement.
+The initial payment was capitalized as an intangible asset and will be amortized over the life of the contract based on a units-of-production method.